akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 Flow
   A processing stage which has *exactly one input and output*, which connects its up- and downstreams by transforming the data elements flowing through it.
-RunnableFlow
+RunnableGraph
   A Flow that has both ends "attached" to a Source and Sink respectively, and is ready to be ``run()``.

 It is possible to attach a ``Flow`` to a ``Source`` resulting in a composite source, and it is also possible to prepend a ``Flow`` to a ``Sink`` to get a new sink.
-After a stream is properly terminated by having both a source and a sink, it will be represented by the ``RunnableFlow`` type, indicating that it is ready to be executed.
+After a stream is properly terminated by having both a source and a sink, it will be represented by the ``RunnableGraph`` type, indicating that it is ready to be executed.

-It is important to remember that even after constructing the ``RunnableFlow`` by connecting all the source, sink and different processing stages, no data will flow through it until it is materialized.
+It is important to remember that even after constructing the ``RunnableGraph`` by connecting all the source, sink and different processing stages, no data will flow through it until it is materialized.
 Materialization is the process of allocating all resources needed to run the computation described by a Flow (in Akka Streams this will often involve starting up Actors).
 Thanks to Flows being simply a description of the processing pipeline they are *immutable,